awsdocs/amazon-ec2-user-guide-windows/doc_source/ebs-creating-snapshot.md

 + [New\-EC2Snapshot](https://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2Snapshot.html) \(AWS Tools for Windows PowerShell\)

 **Note**
-Using Systems Manager Run Command, you can take application\-consistent snapshots of all [Amazon Elastic Block Store \(Amazon EBS\)](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EBSVolumes.html) volumes attached to your Amazon EC2 Windows instances\.
+Using AWS Systems Manager Run Command, you can take application\-consistent snapshots of all [Amazon Elastic Block Store \(Amazon EBS\)](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EBSVolumes.html) volumes attached to your Amazon EC2 Windows instances\.
 The snapshot process uses the Windows [Volume Shadow Copy Service \(VSS\)](https://technet.microsoft.com/en-us/library/ee923636(v=ws.10).aspx) to take image\-level backups of VSS\-aware applications, including data from pending transactions between these applications and the disk\.
 Furthermore, you don't need to shut down your instances or disconnect them when you need to back up all attached volumes\.
 For more information, see [Using Run Command to Take VSS\-Enabled Snapshots of EBS Volumes](https://docs.aws.amazon.com/systems-manager/latest/userguide/integration-vss.html) in the *AWS Systems Manager User Guide*\.